 San Sebastian or 'Burnt Basque' cheesecake has been sweeping the internet lately and becoming increasingly popular.
 A perfect burnt basque cheesecake has all the characteristics we would normally try to avoid when making a cheesecake - rustic edges from the baking paper, a burnt top, and a sunken middle - maybe even a few cracks.
 The great thing about that is that it takes the pressure off of having to make a perfect-looking cheesecake and puts all the attention on flavor.

 Aside from eliminating 'cheesecake fail' worries, San Sebastian cheesecake is also incredibly easy to make.
 Because you don't need to think about cracks or sinking, there is no need to bake it in a water bath, unlike regular cheesecakes.
 And there is no need to stress about the top of the cheesecake burning before the center has set.
-While I love some of my cheesecake recipes, such as my Biscoff cheesecake and Baked Chocolate Cheesecake, any true cheesecake lover must appreciate the simplicity and authenticity of this burnt basque cheesecake recipe.
+While I love some of my cheesecake recipes, such as my Caramel Cheesecake and Baked Chocolate Cheesecake, any true cheesecake lover must appreciate the simplicity and authenticity of this burnt basque cheesecake recipe.

 What does San Sebastián cheesecake taste like?